- Recognize the emotions associated with suspecting abuse and reporting child abuse or neglect.

 “I was so nervous I was making a mistake.
 I just thought this couldn’t be possible.
 I knew the man I was reporting and had always thought he was a nice guy.”

-“I was afraid that I would hurt the family’s feelings or make them angry.
+“I was afraid that I would hurt the family’s feelings and put a wall up between us.
 I knew they needed help, but I just didn’t know if it was the right thing to do.”

 “I was afraid that the child would get hurt worse if I reported…that she would get in trouble at home.”